Q. I would like to have a Registered Dietitian come to my program’s event, or present a workshop for my clients. Can you

 A. On-site interns register for 6 graduate credits in the fall semester, and 6 graduate credits in the spring, for a total of 12 credits for the year.
 Note that these courses *ARE* the internship, and not additional courses beyond the internship required hours.
-Upon completion of the internship, these 12 credits can be applied towards the 45 credit MPH degree in Public Health Nutrition.
+Upon completion of the internship, 9 of these credits can be applied towards the 42 credit MPH degree in Public Health Nutrition.
 The internship can be done as a non-degree student.
 Continuation through the MPH is optional.
 Distance interns also have a non-credit option, for which no academic credits are given.

 Q. Is financial aid available for interns?

 A. Non-degree students are not eligible for financial aid.
 Part-time matriculated students may be eligible for student loans.
 All interns are encouraged to apply for scholarships through the Academy of Nutrition and Dietetics Foundation.

 Q. Where are the Internship rotation sites located?
 Can I get a list of all of them?

 A. The CUNY SPH Nutrition and Dietetic Internship Program utilizes a variety of sites throughout the five boroughs of New York City.
 All are accessible by public transportation.
 Depending on the sites selected, daily commutes can be more than one hour each way.
 Some rotations also require additional travel to participate in meetings or activities.
 Availability of preceptors and rotation sites changes from one year to the next.
 Therefore, a list of rotation sites is not available to applicants.